the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

 * Fix - Resolved "Uncaught ReferenceError: lodash is not defined" error by adding `lodash` as a dependency for the Block Editor Assets.
 [ECP-1575]
+* Fix - Resolves an issue around our new nonce structure used in view pagination, losing the authenticated user and failing to display user specific capabilities.
+[ECP-1581]

 = [6.2.1] 2023-09-05 =